FlexAct: Why Learn when you can Pick?: Discussion

 \section{Discussion}

 Our experiments validate that \namel is capable of discovering the optimal activation function in a purely data-driven manner.
 Even in simple synthetic tasks, this flexibility enables better fit and interpretability than fixed or parameterized alternatives.
 Importantly, we show that naive use of Gumbel-Softmax leads to biased selection, and that our gradient-norm-based regularizer effectively corrects this issue.
 The interpretability of \namel is a byproduct of its design: discrete selection exposes layer-wise preferences, enabling post hoc analysis and debugging agnostic of the task at hand.
 While such properties are often overlooked in deep learning systems, we find them critical for understanding and correcting unexpected optimization behavior, and could open up further interesting research avenues into choices of activation functions in deep learning literature.
-The current proposal of \namel is primarily designed to be only added at the penultimate layer.
-We aim to extend \namel to deeper architectures with multi-layer activation function selection, where different layers may benefit from different non-linearities.
-However, the current heuristic approach would face issues with gradient alignment, exploding gradients, and unstable training if extended naively.
-Furthermore, our current regularizer is heuristic and derived from empirical intuition; future efforts could explore alternative formulations grounded in information theory or activation smoothness metrics.
+Furthermore, our current regularizer is heuristic and derived from empirical intuition; future efforts could explore alternative formulations grounded in information theory or activation smoothness metrics alleviating the need to tune the regularization hyperparameter, and thus easier to extend across layers.

+\paragraph{Computational Trade-offs.} The training overhead of \namel~relative to fixed-activation baselines warrants explicit discussion.
+As reported in Appendix~\ref{app:perf_bench}, the all-layers configuration incurs a $\sim$50\% training latency increase on ResNet-34 compared to the ReLU baseline, while inference overhead remains modest (up to $3.17\%$).
+Crucially, the relevant comparison is not a larger model, but the cost of sweeping activation functions across multiple training runs: exhaustively searching over the candidate set would require 40 and 80 separate training runs for ResNet-18 and ResNet-34 models respectively.
+A $50\%$ increase in a single training run is substantially cheaper than this alternative, particularly when the optimal non-linearity is unknown a priori, and we work with deeper networks.

+We further emphasize two important caveats: Firstly, this cost is \emph{training-time only}, as once temperature $\tau$ anneals to near-zero and routing commits to a single activation per layer near the end of training, the selected function can be extracted at the start of inference, reducing serving cost to that of a fixed-activation network with no routing overhead.
+Secondly, the overhead reflects the parallel evaluation of all candidate branches during exploration is an unavoidable cost for any method that defers activation selection to training time.

+The training overhead of \namel~is therefore best understood as the cost of a single-run hyperparameter search over activation functions, amortised across the training budget.
+We recommend \namel~primarily in settings where: (a) retraining multiple models with different fixed activations is infeasible due to compute constraints, (b) the optimal activation is unknown apriori which is true in most cases, or (c) interpretability of layer-wise functional preferences is desired.